Brandi Chastain

-Brandi Denise Chastain (born July 21, 1968) is an American retired soccer player, two-time FIFA Women's World Cup champion, two-time Olympic gold-medalist, coach, and sports broadcaster.
+Brandi Denise Chastain (born July 21, 1968) is an American retired soccer player, two-time FIFA Women's World Cup champion, two-time Olympic gold-medalist, coach, sports broadcaster, and co-founder of Bay FC, the professional soccer club representing the Bay Area in the National Women's Soccer League.
 She played for the United States national team from 1988 to 2004.
 In her 192 caps on the team, she scored 30 goals playing primarily in the defender and midfielder positions.
 She scored a World Cup–winning penalty shootout goal against China in the 1999 FIFA Women's World Cup final.
+In 2023, Brandi co-founded Bay FC alongside fellow former USWNT and professional club players Leslie Osborne, Danielle Slaton, and Aly Wagner.

 Chastain played professionally for Shiroki FC in the Japan Women's Football League, the San Jose CyberRays of the Women's United Soccer Association, FC Gold Pride of Women's Professional Soccer, and California Storm of Women's Premier Soccer League.

 Chastain was named to the USWNT All-Time Best XI in 2013.
 In March 2017, she was inducted into the National Soccer Hall of Fame.
 In 2018 she was inducted into the Bay Area Sports Hall of Fame.